zizibee/pottery_studio_organizer/README.md

 - As a user, I want to have the option of saving my project collections to file.
 - As a user, I want to have the option of loading project collections from file.

-## Instructions for Grader
+## Instructions for Users

-- You can generate the first required action related to adding Xs to a Y by clicking
+- You can generate a project record by clicking
 *Edit* --> *Add a new project*.
-- You can generate the second required action related to adding Xs to a Y by clicking *Edit* --> *Remove a project*.
+- You can delete a project record clicking
+  *Edit* --> *Remove a project*.
-- You can locate my visual component by adding a project to the finished project collection and clicking the project file in the tree menu through *My Projects* --> *Finished Projects* --> *(New Project Name)*.
+- You can sort a project as finished by adding it to the finished project collection and view it by clicking the project file in the tree menu through *My Projects* --> *Finished Projects* --> *(New Project Name)*.
 - You can save the state of my application by clicking
   *File* --> *Save current projects and changes*.
 - You can reload the state of my application by clicking
   *File* --> *Load previously saved projects*.

-## Phase 4: Task 2
-Mon Apr 10 17:14:53 PDT 2023
-\
-Project titled "Bowl" added to studio.

-Mon Apr 10 17:15:20 PDT 2023
-\
-Project titled "Bowl" removed from studio.

-## Phase 4: Task 3
+## Reflection

 One part of my design that I would refactor would be the association relationships between the StudioAppGUI class and the CeramicProjectList class.
 When making my UML class diagram,